koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_57_img_1.md

-# The image in slide 57 of lecture 12 shows a detailed illustration of a large, partially enclosed container or box with several labeled features.
-The container appears to be designed for secure transportation and documentation of high-value goods.
+# The image 1 in slide 57 of lecture 12 contains:

 1. **Container Structure**:
    - The container is rectangular with dimensions labeled as 1200 mm in length and 800 mm in height.